Disability Theology

 5.2 Theology and intellectual disability: a growing edge

 In 1994, Nancy Eiesland began a conversation that focused on physical disabilities and argued in a liberationist key for the recognition of the rights and dignity of people with disabilities.
 Within a decade and a half, the conversation had begun to shift.
 Intellectual disability has brought some of the questions that have driven the development of disability theology to a head.
-In particular, because typical accommodations do not enable a person with intellectual or developmental disabilities to participate fully in a social, cultural, and political context that assumes a certain level of intellectual capacity.
+Is it possible to enable a person with intellectual or developmental disabilities to participate fully in a social, cultural, and political context that assumes a certain level of intellectual capacity?
 Education, economic productivity, even participation in democratic processes depends upon an ability to acquire information, deliberate, and make independent judgements.
 In this context, disability theologians endeavour to account for the valuable contribution that people with intellectual disabilities have to make to the human family.

 Contentious ecclesial issues also persist, concerning topics such as participation in worship, ordination to the priesthood and access to other sacraments, and the manner in which people with profound intellectual disability share in Christian faith.
 Some of the questions here centre on whether (or how much) knowledge is essential to practicing Christianity.
 For example, in traditions where sacramental preparation typically precedes receiving communion, the child should understand that the bread and wine are not ordinary bread.
 But how is this to be determined?
 Disability theology within the Catholic Church has helped to shape an ecclesial response that shifts the focus away from individual understanding and verbal expression and looks instead to a person’s relationships and non-verbal cues.
 In churches where worship centres on singing hymns and praise choruses and responding to preaching and teaching, understanding the sung and spoken words seems essential to real Christian belief and practice.
-But disability theology has created space for thinking about the knowledge that is foundational for Christian life as God’s knowledge of us.
-If a person is unable to respond verbally or otherwise indicate comprehension, she is nevertheless known by God, in whom she lives and moves and has her being.
+But disability theology has created space for thinking about the knowledge that is foundational for Christian life as God’s knowledge of us (John Swinton makes this point clearly in Dementia [2012] and returns to it in Becoming Friends of Time [2016]).
+If a person is unable to respond verbally or otherwise indicate comprehension, she is nevertheless known by God, in whom she lives and moves and has her being (see, for example, Cooreman-Guittin 2020).

 The foregoing suggests that the discourse that has emerged since 1994 is primarily a conversation between scholars and professionals in the academy in Europe and North America.
 Yet the majority world has hosted conferences and published literature on disability and theology for many years.
 The Ecumenical Disability Advocates Network (EDAN), founded by the World Council of Churches in 1998, is coordinated from an office in the All Africa Council of Churches building in Nairobi.
-Former EDAN coordinator and member of the United Nations Committee on the Rights of Persons with Disabilities (UNCRDP), Samuel Kabue, is not only a prominent figure in global disability advocacy but has also contributed to disability theology as the co-editor of Disability, Theology, and Society: Voices from Africa and a contributor to Doing Theology from Disability Perspective.
+Former EDAN coordinator and member of the United Nations Committee on the Rights of Persons with Disabilities (UNCRDP), Samuel Kabue, is not only a prominent figure in global disability advocacy but has also contributed to disability theology as the co-editor of Disability, Theology, and Society: Voices from Africa (Kabue et al. 2011) and a contributor to Doing Theology from Disability Perspective (Longchar and Cowans 2007).

-Voices from the majority world, which have not been incorporated disability theology so far, must be included in the scholarly conversation.
-Although several volumes have been published, books published in Africa and Asia tend not to find their way onto library shelves or into the hands of book review editors in Europe and North America.
-As a consequence, scholarship in the West has paid little attention to the literature being produced in the majority world.
-(See Yong 2013.)
-Nomatter Sande, an African scholar educated in Zimbabwe and South Africa, now a research associate at the University of Glasgow, published African Churches Ministering to and with Persons with disabilities: Perspectives from Zimbabwe with Routledge in 2023.
+Voices from the majority world which have not been incorporated in disability theology so far must be included in the scholarly conversation.
+Although several volumes have been produced, books published in Africa and Asia tend not to find their way onto library shelves or into the hands of book review editors in Europe and North America.
+As a consequence, scholarship in the West has paid little attention to the literature being produced in the majority world (see Yong 2011).
+Nomatter Sande, an African scholar educated in Zimbabwe and South Africa, now a research associate at the University of Glasgow, published African Churches Ministering to and with Persons with Disabilities: Perspectives from Zimbabwe with Routledge in 2023.
 Perhaps his work will open a conversation between Africa and Europe around disability and theology.

 The challenge for disability theology in its next phase of development is to promote sharing knowledge across the equator and over the oceans.
 What might emerge from a robust engagement between North American, European, African, and Asian disability theologians remains to be seen.
 It seems likely, however, that work done by majority world theologians at the intersection of disability, theology, and culture is likely to challenge concepts of disability that assume independence and rationality are essential to living a human life as well as the centrality of self-sufficiency, economic production, and achievement to human life.